Maine Conservation Voters hosts online Lunch & Learn event

 What: Each Friday, Maine Conservation Voters (MCV) hosts a one-hour webinar focused on important and timely topics.
-Join Dr. Dave Reidmiller, Director of the new Climate Center at the Gulf of Maine Research Institute (GMRI), to learn more about climate risks and response options, as well as how the Climate Center is advancing climate action in the coastal and marine domain throughout the region.
+Join Alyssa Johl, legal director for the Center for Climate Integrity, and Anthony Moffa, an environmental attorney and associate professor of law at the University of Maine School of Law, to learn about the status of climate accountability lawsuits, the arguments they make, and the case for climate accountability in Maine.

 Where: Online.
 This is a free event, but you must register to join.
 Click here to register.